Geraldine McCaughrean was born in 1951 and brought up in North London.

 McCaughrean has also written several collections of stories, including bible stories and fairy tales.
 She specialises in the retelling of classic tales such as The Canterbury Tales (1984), The Odyssey (1993), Moby Dick (1996) and El Cid (1989) and of myths and legends from around the world.
 These books include The Orchard Book of Greek Myths (1992) and The Orchard Book of Roman Myths (1999).

 White Darkness (2005) was shortlisted for the 2005 Whitbread Children's Book Award.
 In 2005, she was chosen to write the official sequel to J. M. Barrie's Peter Pan.
 Peter Pan in Scarlet was published in 2006.
 The Death Defying Pepper Roux (2009) was shortlisted for a Carnegie Medal in 2011.
 Geraldine McCaughrean thus became the first author to have six titles shortlisted for this award since her first in 1988.
-Recent works include The Middle of Nowhere (2013), also shortlisted for the Carnegie Medal, and Where the World Ends (2017).
+Her 2013 novel The Middle of Nowhere was also shortlisted for the prize, and McCaugrean won the award a second time with Where the World Ends (2017).

 Her play - Last Call - and a short story - Peanut Butter and Cello - have also been broadcast on BBC Radio 4.
 Her book, Not the End of the World (2004), has been adapted for the stage.